gusaln/odoo-dev-env/README.md

     The following command will clone only the last commit of the repo to save some disk space

     ```sh
-    git clone --branch 17.0 --depth 1 git@github.com:odoo/odoo.git 17
+    git clone --branch 17.0 --depth 1 git@github.com:odoo/odoo.git src
     ```

-    If you clone the repository to a different file, change the paths at `./config/odoo.cfg`.
+    If you clone the repository to a different file, change the paths in `./config/odoo.cfg`.

+3. (optional) Clone the odoo enterprise repository to `enterprise` and uncomment the corresponding line in `./config/odoo.cfg`.

 ## Add custom modules